 Relief for fluctuating profits (averaging) is available to any individual or partnership carrying on a trade of farming or market gardening.
 Prior to April 2016, it was possible to average two consecutive years of assessment where the profits of one year are at least 30% below the profits of the other.
-From April 2016, it will be possible to choose to average over a five year period.
+From April 2016, it has been possible to choose to average over a five-year period.

 Averaging claims can result in significant savings of tax and national insurance contributions.
-Averaging is a valuable relief for farmers, particularly now that income tax rates can be as high as 46% but the new five year option will result in significant work being required to calculate the benefits of an averaging claim.
+Averaging is a valuable relief for farmers, particularly now that income tax rates can be as high as 46%.